Pseudoangiomatous stromal hyperplasia (PASH)

 Learn about breast x-rays (mammograms), breast ultrasound and other types of imaging used to detect breast changes, and what to expect at yo...

-Having PASH does not increase the risk of developing breast cancer.
+Having PASH does not increase your risk of developing breast cancer in the future.

-It’s important to continue to be breast aware, and to go back to your GP if you notice any changes in your breasts, however soon this is after your diagnosis of PASH.
+But it’s still important to be breast aware and go back to your GP if you notice any changes in your breasts, no matter how soon after your diagnosis of PASH.

 Was this helpful?